Sargaon

-Sargaon is a town and nagar panchayat in the Mungeli district of Chhattisgarh state in India.
+Sargaon is a town and Nagar Panchayat in the Mungeli district of the Indian state of Chhattisgarh.
 It is also a Tehsil headquarters and a tribal region.

 Geography

 Sargaon has an average elevation of 315 m.
 The Shivnath River and the Maniyari River flow near Sargaon.
-The pin code of Sargaon is 495224.
+The PIN code of Sargaon is 495224.

 Demographics

-As per the 2011 census of India, Sargaon has a population of 7,484 – of which 3,736 are males and 3,748 are females.
-Population of children with age of 0-6 is 1197 – 15.99 % of total population of Sargaon.
+According to the 2011 census of India, Sargaon has a population of 7,484 of which 3,736 are males and 3,748 are females.
+Population of children aged 0-6 is 1197 – 15.99 % of the total population of Sargaon.
 The female sex ratio is 1003, against the state average of 991.

 Transportation

 The Raipur to Bilaspur highway passes through Sargaon and a major road connects it to Mungeli.
 Daily bus service available in the town.